 But of course, this all does depend on the vehicle and your driving style.
 These figures are based on efficient driving, so treat them as a maximum.

 Manufacturers use a testing procedure to prove the fuel consumption and emissions of their vehicles.
 We're used to the tested economy figures on ICE vehicles being unrealistic in the real world and many cheated the diesel emission tests, so these haven't been realistic either!
 But the same applies to EVs, where the tested range stated by the manufacturer doesn't quite match what you'd achieve in real world driving.
 What confuses the matter even further is that there are three different test cycles which give different results.
 These test are:

 EPA (Environmental Protection Agency) used in the United States

 NEDC (New European Driving Cycle)

 WLTP (Worldwide Harmonised Light Vehicle Test Procedure)

 These EPA test cycle includes more highway driving, whereas the NEDC tends to favour city driving.
 In the real world, EPA range figures are generally easily achievable with UK driving, whereas the NEDC was over optimistic by quite a huge margin.
-The newer WLTP test cycle started in 2017 and all vehicles in Europe must use from Sept 2019 is more realistic as it is a more thorough test.
+The newer WLTP test cycle started in 2017 and all vehicles in Europe must use from Sept 2019.
+The WLTP test is more realistic as it is a more thorough test.